Chetan-addweb/Assignment-1/README.md

-This is a Message Otp generate when  user register then after user login then otp genrate and user loged in in project
+This is a Message Otp generate when  user register then after user login then otp genrate and user loged in the project